Utthita Hasta Padangustasana A, B, C and D

 How to do Utthita hasta padangusthasana- C:

 From Utthita hasta padangusthasana- B, bring your leg back to the front and pull your right in front with both hands.
-This is done only for one breath according to Ashtsnga Vinyasa Series.
+This is done only for one breath according to the Ashtsnga Vinyasa Series.
 Yet, if you want you can increase its duration up to five deep breaths.

 How to do Utthita hasta padangusthasana- D: